This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Combine flour, yeast, salt, and Pizza Dough Flavor in a large bowl.
+• Combine flour, yeast, and salt in a large bowl.
 Combine olive oil and water and whisk into dry ingredients.
 Continue to stir and mix until a cohesive ball of dough forms.

-• Turn dough out onto a floured board and knead until dough is smooth and only slightly tacky to the touch.
+• Turn dough out onto a lightly floured surface and knead until dough is smooth and only slightly tacky to the touch.
+If dough is overly sticky, knead in 1-2 tablespoons flour.

-• Place dough in a greased bowl and let rise until doubled, about 1 hour.
+• Place dough in a greased bowl, cover, and let rise in a warm place until doubled, about 1 hour.

-• Preheat oven to 400°F and line two baking sheets with parchment or Silpat liners.
+• Preheat oven to 450ยฐF and line two baking sheets with parchment or silicone baking liners.

-• Fold other side of dough over and pinch edges to seal, creating a decorative fold if you like.
+• Brush water around the edge of the dough.
+Fold other side of dough over and pinch edges to seal, creating a decorative fold if you like.
 Repeat with remaining ingredients.
+Use a spatula to transfer the calzone to the baking sheet.

 Nutrition